Christie018/Number-Analyzer/README.md

+# Number Analyzer C# Application
-Task: Use conditional statements to automate the decision-making process.
+### Task: Use conditional statements to automate the decision-making process.

 What will the application do?
 1 Point: The application prompts the user to enter an integer between 1 and 100 inclusive..